The short answer: No

 A Business Risk Decision

-It is difficult to say what is wrong or right or advisable for every business, because there are added costs associated with GCC High; some businesses have little to no interaction with CUI, and the DoD may be a much smaller component of their overall portfolio.
+It is difficult to say what is wrong, right, or advisable for every business, because there are added costs associated with GCC High; some businesses have little to no interaction with CUI, and the DoD may be a much smaller component of their overall portfolio.
 Rather than making an immediate decision, your organization may need to expand its scope and plan in a 2 to possibly 5 year timeframe.
 Some helpful questions to consider for the time being:

-Do you see your DoD contracts portfolio expanding?
+Do you see your DoD contracts portfolio expanding or including ITAR data?
 Will you continue to support the DoD?

-- Will you make the switch to GCC High in 1-2 years and presently focus on CMMC preparations only?
+- Will you make the switch to GCC High in 1-2 years and possibly require a second migration, security implementation, and assessment?
+Are you budgeting for that?

 - What is your probability of experiencing an incident or event?